Jack Lynch: EEC membership

 One of the high points of Lynch's first term as Taoiseach, and possibly one of the most important events in modern Irish history, was Ireland's entry into the European Economic Community.
 Lynch personally steered the application for membership.
-Membership was accepted by a five to one majority in a referendum.
+Membership was accepted by a five-to-one majority in a referendum.
 Ireland officially joined, along with its nearest neighbour, the United Kingdom and Denmark, on 1 January 1973.
 Patrick Hillery became Ireland's first European Commissioner.
-In appointing Hillery Europe was gaining one of Ireland's most experienced politicians, while on the other hand Lynch was losing one of his staunchest allies.
+In appointing Hillery Europe was gaining one of Ireland's most experienced politicians, while on the other hand, Lynch was losing one of his staunchest allies.
 The admittance of Ireland was the culmination of a decade of preparation which was begun by Lynch and his predecessor, Seán Lemass, who unfortunately did not live to see what would have been his greatest achievement.

 Social change

-Lynch's first term as Taoiseach also witnessed various reforms in areas such as welfare and education.
+A number of social initiatives were carried out during Lynch's two periods as Taoiseach, including the introduction of Occupational Injuries Benefit, Retirement Pension, and Deserted Wife's Allowance, and an increase in the single earner's unemployment replacement rate.
 In 1967, a redundancy payments scheme was introduced, and in 1970, various improvements in welfare provision for women were introduced.
 Maternity insurance was extended to all female employees, a social insurance benefit for deserted wives was introduced, a means-tested allowance for unmarried mothers was established, and an earnings-related component was added to the basic flat-rate maternity benefit.
-In 1967, free secondary education was introduced, together with free transport to school “for those living more than three miles from the nearest school.”
+In 1967, free secondary education was introduced, together with free transport to school "for those living more than three miles from the nearest school".
 In 1972, entitlement to free travel on public transport was introduced for all persons of pensionable age, while people eligible for free hospital care became entitled to prescription drug reimbursement over a certain amount each month.